ChrisQlasty/RNNforGestures/README.md

 ### Description
 The hand gesture recognition with sensors of low complexity and of low power demands is of interest especially in the context of mobile devices.
-The RNNrandHyp.py script available in this repo trains a Recurrent Neural Network in order to recognize a set of 27 gestures.
+The RNNrandHyp.py script available in this repo is dedicated to optimize the hyperparameters of a Recurrent Neural Network in order to recognize a set of 27 gestures with the highest possible accuracy.
 The input data comes from the optical linear sensor described in [1-2].

 More to come.